Grade of Trail:

 After a challenging but short section of singletrack, the route turns right on to Housdale Rigg.
 Enjoy new singletrack past the Jubilee plantation and new sweeping berms which link on to duel use singletrack.
 Take in amazing views across the valley to Low Dalby as you enjoy the new decent of large flowing berms and rollers.

-Use the Blue Cycle Trail as a gate way to the wider forest.
+Why not use the Blue Cycle Trail as a gate way to the wider forest?
 Once you've bought a map from the Visitor Centre you can jump on to different trails to increase the length of your ride.

 All cycle trail waymarkers in Dalby, Guisborough and Stainburn use square posts with square signs.
 Every post has a bike symbol in it.

 Really enjoyed the blue trail, being only a casual mountain biker it was both fun and challenging.
 Actually cycled it twice in two days, the first day I followed it fully, but the last section where the blue route splits from the red route is more like a bmx jump track.
 On the second day after looking at the map on the app (the website version is out of date) I carried on along the red route instead until I reached the tarmac road, then turned off left and had a nice fast downhill back to the village which clear off some of the mud.
 This section of the red route is pretty much the same as the blue route apart from a steep dip half way along, but walked the bike down that bit.
 This detour extended the blue route a little and made it just that bit more enjoyable.

 Please ignore Robbo when he says uphill sections should be done on fireroads.
 Please make the uphill sections interesting singletrack as well.